polarislabs/eslint-config-polaris/README.md

 # eslint-config-polaris

 An eslint package to use across polaris dev projects to maintain same standard of code.
-Currently only has the Node eslint config, and nothing for React specific.
+It provides a common configuration, as well as a Node.js and React specific configurations.

 This is a Github Package, with a job that will publish to npm when pushed to `master`.
 Before pushing to `master`, manually update the version in the package.json.